Cortona1/Cortona1/README.md

 ![Sopranos X Halo](assets/WartHog.jpg)

-- 👨‍🎓 I'm a computer science student working on my first rpg Kamui
+- 👨‍🎓 I'm a computer science student working on my first rpg Kamui (Theres a small gif of the gameplay at the end)
 - 🌱 I’m currently learning PyGame, Tiled, Adobe Photoshop, and much more.
 - 🎶 I love music, feel free to check out some of my favorite songs listed below.